cloudflare/cloudflare-docs/content/workers/databases/native-integrations/upstash.md

 `Redis.fromEnv(env)` automatically picks up the default `url` and `token` names created in the integration.

-If you've renamed the secrets, you must declare them explicitly like in the [Upstash basic example](https://docs.upstash.com/redis/sdks/redis-ts/getstarted#basic-usage)
+If you have renamed the secrets, you must declare them explicitly like in the [Upstash basic example](https://docs.upstash.com/redis/sdks/redis-ts/getstarted#basic-usage).

 {{</Aside>}}